gkjohnson/threejs-sandbox/volume-lights/README.md

 [Demo Here!](https://gkjohnson.github.io/threejs-sandbox/volume-lights/)

 ## TODO
-- At the moment the light is always positioned at the center of each triangle even when it is iterating over the same triangle a second time.
+- The point light is always positioned at the center of each triangle even when it is iterating over the same triangle a second time.
 It would be best to evenly spread out positions across the surface of the triangle on subsequent iterations.
-- Add an interesting mesh model for the light.
 - Create an interesting scene.
 - Add velocity buffer to reproject existing accumulated effects.
 - Add screen space reflections.
-- Add god rays and light fog / atmosphere
-- Support emissive materials
+- Support emissive materials.
-- Step evenly throughout the index array so the light positions are likely more evenly spread out
+- Step evenly throughout the index array so the light positions are likely more evenly spread out.